willfarrell/aws-wishlist/README.md

 ## RDS
 - [ ] Aurora Serverless v2
   - [ ] Data API doesn't support IAM roles (RDS Signer), forces use of Secrets Manager, which goes against least priveldge.
+  - [ ] Data API support from read replicas
-  - [ ] Data API suport for stream responses
+  - [ ] Data API support for stream responses
   - [ ] Multi-region support
   - [ ] Performace insights & Enahansed Logging should not require a min of 2 ACU
   - [ ] Data API Missing, support for streams using `COPY TO/FROM` (https://www.lastweekinaws.com/blog/the-aurora-serverless-road-not-taken/)